BBai-Tips/bbai/README.md

 # bbai - Your Intelligent Project Assistant

+(The name is also a respectful nod to BBEdit, the beloved text editor by Bare Bones Software)

 ## Be Better at Everything You Do with Text

 `bbai` (pronounced b-b-ay) is an advanced AI-powered assistant designed to revolutionize how you work with text-based projects.
 Whether you're coding, writing, or managing complex documentation, bbai is here to help you "be better" at every step.